Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 The best place to buy genuine platinum bullion is from one of the many legitimate precious metal dealer companies.

-All of these US-based gold investment companies are safe to buy from.
-And all three of them shine with excellent service, superb customer support and thousands upon thousands of glowing customer reviews on popular consumer watchdog websites.
+All three of them shine with excellent service, superb customer support and thousands upon thousands of glowing customer reviews on popular consumer watchdog websites.

-As for Augusta Precious Metals and Birch Gold Group, they’re primarily gold IRA companies that also sell physical platinum (+real gold, real silver and real palladium) bullion.
+Augusta Precious Metals is a gold IRA and platinum IRA company that also sells physical platinum (+real gold, real silver and real palladium) bullion.

 How To Tell If Platinum is Real or Fake?
 Simple Home Tests to Test Platinum Coins, Bars and Jewelry (FAQ)